- I enjoy hiking the trails of SW Portland. How can I help maintain them?

 - Are there similar organizations in other parts of Portland (i.e. SE/NE, or NW Portland)?

-No, we are a one-of-a-kind organization and serve the neighborhoods encompassed by SW Neighborhoods Inc (SWNI).
+No, we are a one-of-a-kind organization and serve the neighborhoods included in the SW Neighborhoods Inc (SWNI) area.

 - How do I stay informed of events that SWTrails is planning?

 - When is the “Red Electric” Trail scheduled to be open?